mattallen-it/iam-infrastructure-labs/Lab-03-Domain-Controller-Promotion/README.md

 The domain controller is a Tier 0 asset and represents the core of enterprise identity infrastructure.

-Active Directory relies on DNS for authentication workflows, making DNS configuration critical for both availability and security.
+Active Directory authentication is dependent on DNS for service discovery (SRV records), making DNS integrity critical to identity security.

 Compromise of a domain controller results in full domain compromise, emphasizing the need for strict access control, monitoring, and hardening in production environments.